SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.en.md

 ## eager

-This will make selenium to wait until the initial HTML document has been completely loaded and parsed, and discards loading of stylesheets, images and subframes.
+This will make Selenium WebDriver to wait until the initial HTML document has been completely loaded and parsed, and discards loading of stylesheets, images and subframes.

-When set to **eager** selenium waits until [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event) event fire is returned.
+When set to **eager**, Selenium WebDriver waits until [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event) event fire is returned.

 {{< code-tab >}}